Scaling and Root PlaningOctober 27, 2017

 [Related: Is Flossing Really That Important?]

 What Are The Benefits of a Manual Toothbrush?

 A manual toothbrush is a traditional toothbrush with a handle, neck, and head of bristles.
 With manual toothbrushes, you have complete control of the frequency and pressure of your brushing session.
 This might be preferable for someone with sensitive teeth and gums because of the level of control over the sensations.
 Additionally, manual toothbrushes are smaller, making them easy to travel with, and are less expensive to replace than electric toothbrushes.

 What Are The Benefits of an Electric Toothbrush?

 Electric toothbrushes can be charged or plugged in to automatically spin and vibrate the bristles on the head of the brush.
 The power rotation helps loosen plaque and does most of the work for you.
 This is especially helpful for individuals with arthritis or limited dexterity in their hand or wrist.
 Electric toothbrushes can pulsate after two minutes to let you know if you’ve brushed long enough.
 This can be great for children getting the hang of brushing their own teeth.

-Whichever toothbrush you decide to use, excessive brushing with a manual or an electric toothbrush has its risks.
-It can abrade tooth structure, recede gingival tissue, and cause teeth to become hypersensitive to hot and/or cold.
+In conclusion, whichever type of toothbrush you decide to use, remember that excessive brushing with a manual or electric toothbrush has its risks.
+Excessive brushing can abrade tooth structure, recede gingival tissue, and even cause teeth to become hypersensitive to hot and/or cold.

-For more info and advice on brushing techniques and which brush is better for you, visit your Bellevue, WA dentist or contact us @cascadiadentalspecialisits.com
+For more information and advice on brushing techniques (including which type of brush is best for you), visit your dentist for regular cleanings and exams or contact us today at Cascadia Dental Specialists.